LTDA-lab/Activation-Windows-PowerShell/README.md

 If any command gives you an error, run it again.

-Download the official versions of Windows and Linux here: https://os.click/en
+Download the official versions of Windows Server here: